Apereo-Learning-Analytics-Initiative/OpenLRW/docs/faq.md

 The main entities are seperated in the bellow repositories, they are imported through the Maven `pom.xml` file
 - [xAPI and Caliper models (Events)](https://github.com/Apereo-Learning-Analytics-Initiative/lai-event)
 - [OneRoster and other models](https://github.com/Apereo-Learning-Analytics-Initiative/lai-model)

+## Why xAPI statements are converted to IMS Caliper

+Since we are using the OneRoster standard for our data model, Caliper is a natural fit as the event standard (both are designed by IMS Global).
+Use cases for the OpenLRW API are 100% education focused and IMS Caliper is an education specific standard (xAPI is more general purpose).
+Also many of the systems we integrate with (LMS such as Moodle, Canvas, etc) chose Caliper as their event standard.